 6. Deliberation and Award: After the hearing, the arbitrator(s) deliberate and issue a written decision, known as an award.
 This award is binding on the parties and enforceable in courts, subject to limited grounds for challenge.

-Role of the Parties in Arbitration
+Parties’ Role in the Arbitration Process

 2. Selecting Arbitrators: Parties have the autonomy to choose arbitrators with relevant expertise and impartiality, ensuring a knowledgeable and unbiased tribunal.